-If this is the first time you’re visiting us, we’ll introduce you to the “knee-to-knee” exam method, which simply means your toddler will sit on your lap while we work.
+At this stage, children often do better in your lap than in the dental chair.
+We therefore most often use the “knee-to-knee” exam method, which simply means your toddler will sit on your lap while we check his/her teeth.

 Busy schedules make it a challenge to visit the dentist.
-However, it’s just as important to brush, floss and maintain regular dental appointments at this age.
-Teens actually have a higher rate of cavities due to frequent snacking, busy schedules and poor nutrition, and most already have all of their permanent teeth.
-Teeth that need to last a lifetime!
+However, it’s just as important, if not more so, to brush, floss and maintain regular dental appointments at this age.
+Teens actually have a higher rate of cavities due to frequent snacking, busy schedules, and less attention to oral hygiene, and most already have all of their permanent teeth – teeth that need to last a lifetime!

 If you have older children, please feel free to let your little one observe the elders’ check up and cleaning appointments before coming in themselves.
 We seldom see a little one who isn’t eager to show his or her big brothers and sisters that he or she can do it too!

 If you as the parent feel the need to prepare your child, we encourage you to use gentler words so as to not unnecessarily scare your child.
 We use descriptions like “spraying the sleepy juice”.

 If your child has trouble sitting still, don’t worry.
 We understand that attention spans can be short and little children are busy and active.
 We thus schedule only short appointments.
 It also doesn’t bother us in the least to give little breaks for them to get their wiggles out.
 Also, when it is safe, we are really good at working with a moving target!

 We ask you to be somewhat reticent in offering comfort or direction to your child if you are in the room.
 Allow us the opportunity to respond.
 That way, we can establish and maintain rapport with your child.